SanchayGupta1197/kafka-sink-azure-kusto/Kusto-Sink-Connector.md

 Recommendation is to set the following worker configuration as `connector.client.config.override.policy=All` and set the `consumer.override.max.poll.interval.ms` config to a high enough value to avoid consumer leaving the group while the Connector is retrying.
+---
+## Quick Start
+The quick start guide uses the Azure Sink Connector to consume records from a Kafka topic and ingest records into Kusto tables.

+> **Note**
+> A SAS token is generated after the successful authentication of the connector.
+Therefore, if a change in permission occur while the connector is running the connector will continue to run without failing until the granted SAS token expires.

 > **Warning**
 > The Kusto ingestion failures are logged at file level.
 Therefore, a single log entry for records that fail to get ingested via file ingestion.
 Also, a single malformed record in a file results in failure of ingestion for the entire file.